 In Ezekiel 9:1-7 God moves to the threshold of the Temple at the entrance of the Holy Place.
 From there He faces and speaks to the spirit beings who were standing beside the great bronze altar that was in the inner courtyard of the Temple (Ezek.
 9:2).
 God tells the one spirit being who had an inkhorn to mark those who groan over the abominations done in Jerusalem, and He tells the other spirit beings to destroy all the inhabitants of the city who do not have a mark (Ezek.
 10:3-7).

 After doing that, God left the threshold of the Temple and mounted His cherubim chariot-throne, and then traveled to over the far east gate of the Temple (Ezek.
 10:18-19).
 Then God brought Ezekiel to the east gate and showed him evil men and told him to prophesy against them and Ezekiel does so (Ezek.
 11:1-13).
 God closes Ezekiel’s vision by speaking to him about the hope of Israel: that the people of Israel will be regathered to the very soil of Israel, all the idols and ungodly things will be removed, that the people will have a new heart and new spirit, and God will be their God and the people will be God’s people (Ezek.
 11:17-20).
 Then God traveled on His cherubim chariot-throne to over the top of the Mount of Olives and Ezekiel was brought back in his vision to the exiles in Babylon where the vision ended (Ezek.
 11:23-24).
-Ezekiel then told his fellow exiles the vision he had had from God (Ezek.
+Ezekiel then told his fellow exiles the vision he had received from God (Ezek.
 11:25), but the Bible never tells us about when God leaves the Mount of Olives or where He goes after that.
 We do know there is no record of God coming back to His Temple when it was rebuilt when the exiles returned from Babylon or when it was remodeled by King Herod.
 The Bible tells us God’s glory will return from the east when the Messiah builds the Millennial Temple and rules the earth in righteousness (Ezek.
 43:1-4).